bmentges/brainiak_api/docs/source/concepts.rst

 Context
 -------

-An isolated context of data, defined by some unique slug that defines its namespace.
+Context is an isolated data space, defined by some unique slug.
+This slug will also be used as a namespace.

-It might represent, for example, the product or the app being developed.
+A context can represent, for example, the product or the app being developed.

 .. _concept_schema:

 Schema
 ------

-Most of database models work with a clear distinction between instances (data) and schema (metadata), we also make this distinction on the API interface.
+Usually database models work with a clear distinction between instances (data) and schema (metadata).
+We also make this distinction on the API interface, although we have the same URL pattern to handle both schemas and non-schemas (aka instances).

-Therefore, a *Schema* is a structure that defines the data being stored.
+A *Schema* is a priviledged instance that defines the structure of the data (non-schema instances) being stored.
+To avoid confusion, we avoid referring to Schemas calling them *instances*, a term we reserve for *non-schema* instances.

 Schemas are defined in the RDF/OWL Model, given its high expressivity and flexibility.
-Like so, it will be possible to represent schemas in different database models or even translations between them in a common language.
+Therefore, it will be possible to represent schemas in different database models or even translations between them in a common language.

 Likewise, we expect a schema to be easily written, by using the `Turtle <http://en.wikipedia.org/wiki/Turtle_(syntax)>`_